Cooking With Kids: 5 Important Things To Know

 You may also like to take this opportunity to talk through the foods being used with your child, what type of food they are and how they can be cooked.

-For example, a tomato comes from the fruits and vegetables food group and can be cooked in a variety of ways like roast, grilled or simply as is.
+For example, a tomato comes from the fruits and vegetables food group and can be cooked in a variety of ways.
 This can help your child to familiarise themselves with different foods and help them to overcome fussy eating.

-Ensure your child has washed their hands before cooking and between touching raw and ready-to-eat foods.
+Ensure your child has washed their hands before cooking and between touching raw or ready-to-eat foods.

 This is a handy window for you to teach them about cross-contamination between raw meats and other foods, and why surfaces should be wiped clean when preparing a variety of ingredients.

-If they’re old enough to understand, you may also like to show your child how to check the dates of items to make sure they are safe to consume, and also to use clean dishcloths and sponges when wiping surfaces when cooking.
+If they’re old enough to understand, you may also like to show your child how to check the dates of items to make sure they are safe to consume.

-It’s also useful to teach them to tie back hair if it’s long to help prevent strands contaminating the meal you are making.
+It’s also useful to teach them to tie back hair if it’s long to help prevent strands contaminating the meal.